 Risi e Bisi is a typical dish of the Venetian tradition, in particular from the city of Vicenza, based on rice and fresh peas, called “bisi”.

-Ar halfway between a risotto and a soup, Risi and Bisi is mainly prepared in the spring when the main ingredient is harvested: fresh new peas, tender and fragrant.
+Ar halfway between a risotto and a soup, Risi and Bisi, which means Rice with Peas, is mainly prepared during the spring season.
+Is in that period, in fact, that the main ingredient is harvested: fresh new peas, tender and fragrant.

 The origin of the recipe dates back to the Middle Ages, when the Benedictine monks of the area began to cultivate the peas of Lumignano.